wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ### Permissions to execute jobs
-The agent needs permission in your AWS or GCP cloud to start jobs on Sagemaker or Vertex AI, respectively.
+The agent needs permission in your AWS or GCP cloud to start jobs on Amazon SageMaker or Vertex AI, respectively.

 <Tabs
   defaultValue="aws"